- What Is the Waterfall Methodology in Project Management?

 - With a fully laid out project schedule, you can give accurate estimates for your project cost, resources and deadlines.

-- It’s easy to measure progress as you move through the phases and hit milestones.
+- It’s easy to measure progress as you move through the waterfall model phases and hit milestones.

 - Customers aren’t perpetually adding new requirements to the project, which can delay production.